taras-i-fedyk/lunch-places/README.md

   The Map screen is not visible behind this screen.

-* __ui/ProximityScreen__ - a screen allowing the user to view the distance between the location at which the search has been performed (serving as the origin) and a found lunch place (serving as the destination).
+* __ui/ProximityScreen__ - a screen allowing the user to view the distance between the location at which the search has been performed (the origin) and a found lunch place (the destination).

   This screen consists of a top bar only.
-The Map screen is visible behind this screen, displays the current location on the map, and has all the features related to the destination enabled.
+The Map screen is visible behind this screen and is characterized by the following: it displays the current location on the map and supports all the features related to the destination.

 ### Prerequisites